-The School of PA Studies’ mission is to educate individuals to become compassionate Physician Assistants who can provide the highest quality health care and are dedicated to their communities, while advancing the Physician Assistant profession.
+The School of PA Studies’ mission is to educate individuals to become compassionate Physician Assistants who provide the highest quality health care in a collaborative environment, are dedicated to their communities, and advance the PA profession.
 Together, our PA students, our optometry students as well as our pharmacy students are able to connect first-hand in an interprofessional learning and clinical environment.

 - Interact with MBKU students

 All prospective students, family and friends are welcome!
-Please make sure you RSVP as space is limited.
+More information coming soon!

 News & Perspectives

 Student shared her love of PAs from coast to coast

 Jennifer DeMoss, a PA student in the Class of 2016, spent four days in the nation’s capital in the fall of 2015 to meet with advocates, congressional staff and representatives.
 She returned to MBKU with a plan to inform first-year PA students of ways they can advocate for their new profession.
 “I’m also going to a local community town hall meeting to educate the town hall board members,” DeMoss says, and she plans to meet with her local congressional representative.